Djokovic to Sinner: Five men to watch at the Australian Open

-MELBOURNE: Novak Djokovic is targeting an 11th Australian Open title and in the absence of injured Rafael Nadal several younger players are out to stop him.
+MELBOURNE: Novak Djokovic is targeting an 11th Australian Open crown and a record 25th Grand Slam title.
+In the absence of injured Rafael Nadal, several younger players are out to stop him.

 AFP Sport highlights five men to watch when the first Grand Slam of the year begins on Sunday: